The Link Between Body Image And The Media And Its Damaging Effects

 Are you striving to have a healthy relationship with your body?

-The link between the media and body image
+The link between the media and negative body image

-The relationship between the media and how we perceive our bodies has become more apparent over the years, especially with the rise in social media users and "instant" applications like photo-enhancing and editing tools.
+The relationship between the media and how we perceive our physical appearance has become more apparent over the years, especially with the significant impact of social media users and "instant" applications like photo editing tools.

 The high number of filtered, distorted, and unrealistic images and advertisements we are exposed to on a daily basis constantly present certain physical standards and cultural ideas of what it means to be an ideal or beautiful person in this world.
 Studies have reported that the effect of social comparison through social media has a direct impact on self-esteem.
 Body image can have a strong connection to overall mental health.

-The effect of media on body image starts early
+The mental health effects of media on body image starts early

-The link between body image and the media is often forged early in life.
+The link between one’s body image and the media is often forged early in life.
 As children, we read and watch stories that tell us romantic heroes and heroines look a certain way.
-Popular cartoon characters are thinned down with impossibly small waists, while others are big and muscular.
+Popular cartoon characters have body types with thinned down with impossibly small waists, while others are big and muscular.
 This can subconsciously embed a destructive belief around physical expectations that correlates thinness or muscularity and attractiveness to health, happiness, and importance.
-This can contribute to the start of body image issues in some children.
+This can contribute to the start of body image disorders in some children.

 As adolescents, the effect of the media on the perception of our bodies often becomes even more detrimental.
 Adolescents are usually more susceptible to the negative effects of the media as they experience bodily changes and brain development during puberty.
 These effects can be exaggerated with increased exposure to peer pressure online and through social media influencers.
 This can lead to confusion and negative effects on mental health, including self-identity and self-confidence.